sushinaito/svwb-bot/README.md

    - Omit `GUILD_ID` to register globally (takes up to 1 hour to propagate).

 Usage
-- In Discord: `/deck code:<abcd> hash:<optional-hash> lang:<en|ja>`
+- In Discord: `/deck code:<abcd> lang:<en|ja>`
-  - Provide just `code` to try extracting an image from the builder page (may be generic if no share exists).
-  - Provide `hash` to force the exact share image, e.g. `2.3.cH1g...`.
-- The bot defers, fetches the page (or uses the hash), and uploads the deck image as an attachment for reliable display.
+- The bot defers, fetches the builder page, tries to discover a share hash or direct deck image, and uploads the image as an attachment.
+If no share is exposed, it may fall back to a generic image or just post the deck link.

 Notes
 - Zero cost: Cloudflare Workers free tier + Discord Interactions (no gateway).
 No headless browser is used.
 - Basic caching: Cloudflare edge cache hints on the deck page fetch.
 - If image extraction fails (site changes), the bot posts the deck URL as a fallback.
 - Not all 4-letter codes map to a published share.
-When no share is available, the builder page may not expose a `hash=...`; pass `hash` directly when you have it for the exact image.
+When no share is available, the builder page often doesn’t expose a `hash=...`, so the image may be generic.
+A future enhancement is to cache known code→hash mappings.
 - Troubleshooting endpoint verification: if Discord says "Invalid signature", re-set the secret with your App's Public Key (`wrangler secret put DISCORD_PUBLIC_KEY`), redeploy, and tail logs (`wrangler tail`) to see verify_info lines.